 The result is a kind of non-specific-era retro. – an unplaceable vintage, with aesthetic inspirations from the ’90s, when graffiti was at it’s prime, the late ’70s and early '80s when graffiti was born, and the early '60s when spray cans became household items.

 The Cap Matches Color site features waypoint triggers on the long-scroll-homepage to animate key points into attention as the user scrolls.
 The fixed top header transforms itself as it re-enters the page on scroll down as well.
 The Gallery pages use isotope to provide animated filter results.
 And as a unique touch, how could a page about spray colors not have a color selector?
 Capmatchescolor.com comes in four flavors: Tangerine orange, lemon yellow, purple grape, and avocado green.

-A toggle on the homepage flips the site's theme from one color palette to another.
-Color themes flip text, backgrounds, sidebars, and featured images.
-With the site’s CSS being built with sass, it was simple to set up a file that provides different values to four sets of color variables.
+A toggle on the homepage flips the site theme from one color palette to another.
+Color themes change text, backgrounds, sidebars, and featured images.
+With the site CSS built with sass, it was simple to set up a file containing different values to four sets of color variables.
 Each set is output as a different CSS file and the toggle changes the header reference.
-There’s a little more to it, but not much.
+There is a little more to it, but not much.
 It provides a touch of uniqueness in a world of template websites.